Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Pain behind the shoulder can also be caused by problems in the shoulder muscles and tendons.
 There may be inflammation, degeneration, weakness or tightness in the soft tissues causing back of shoulder pain.

+One of the most common causes of pain behind the shoulder is a rotator cuff tear.
 The rotator cuff is a group of four muscles that encircle the shoulder joint providing strength, stability and power in the shoulder.
 The rotator cuff muscles each arise from the front of the shoulder blade and attach on to the top of the humerus at the front of the shoulder.

 Rotator cuff tears usually develop: